untoldengine/UntoldEngine/docs/API/UsingAsyncLoading.md

 ## Notes

-- `.untold` is the preferred runtime format for static geometry.
+- `.untold` is the runtime format for mesh loading and streaming.
+- USD/USDZ assets should be converted to `.untold` before runtime use.
 - Animation clips exported with `--animation` can be loaded as `.untold` assets.
 - `setEntityStreamScene(...)` automatically aligns texture streaming distances to the manifest radii and enables the full tile/HLOD/LOD/OCC streaming pipeline.